spatie/laravel-resource-links/README.md

 ```

-You can also set the parameters for a global endpoints:
+You can also set the parameters for a collection endpoints:

 ``` php
 class UserResource extends JsonResource